 FIRST, AN ANATOMY LESSON:

 The thorax is another way of saying “chest cavity.”
 One’s thorax is bounded on the sides by the ribs and muscles between the ribs and by the diaphragm below.
 Inside the thorax are the heart and lungs as well as some rather large blood vessels and the esophagus (running down the throat and across the thorax to reach the stomach on the other side of the diaphragm.)
 The muscles between the ribs (called “intercostal” muscles) and the diaphragm, which is itself a muscle, enable the thorax to change its size so that air can enter and exit the lungs.
 The thorax is divided into right and left halves by a membrane called the “mediastinum” which anchors the heart, esophagus, and blood vessels in a central position so they do not flop around as one moves.
 The membranes that line the mediastinum, inside of the ribs and muscles, and the lungs are called the “pleurae” (singular would be “pleura”).
 The pleura on the rib side is called the “parietal pleura” and the pleura on the lung side is called the "visceral pleura."
-The space in between is the "pleural space" and this is the space that is of concern to the condition known as “pyothorax.”
+The space in between is the "pleural space" (shown in yellow below) and this is the space that is of concern to the condition known as “pyothorax.”

 The pleural space normally contains less than a teaspoon of fluid for lubrication.
 In disease, the pleural can fill with any of the following fluids: